foliant-docs/archeme/README.md

         id: frontend
         file: path/to/frontend.yml
 ```

+It seems most convenient to describe modules in separate files, if Archeme is used as a stand-alone command-line tool.
+However, Archeme allows to specify a module description directly as a value of the `description` parameter that should be used instead of the `file` parameter.
+This way may be preferred when Archeme is used as a Python package in a third-party application.

 In this example, 2 modules with the identifiers `backend` and `frontend` are added to the resulting structure.